 Request a copy of your police report by calling the police station in the county where your car accident took place and giving them your information to locate the correct report.
 This is the Albuquerque Police Department if you were injured in a car accident in Albuquerque.

 You may need to fill out a record request form from the police department and pay a fee to access the document.
 The fee to obtain a copy of a traffic accident report is currently $7.50 per document.
 You may need to print multiple copies for your car accident claim.
-If you need assistance obtaining a copy of your police report, contact a car accident lawyer for help.
+If you need assistance obtaining a copy of your police report, contact an Albuquerque car accident lawyer for help.